 Individuals needing assistance with retrieving material may ask a staff member for help.

 Off-Campus Database Access

 Members of the Bridgewater State University community with active BSU user accounts may access the Maxwell Library's catalog and other databases from the Library Homepage.

 MaxExpress is electronic delivery of articles, book chapters, and other documents owned by the Clement C. Maxwell Library (as well as resources available through ILL/DDS - Interlibrary Loan/Document Delivery Services).
 It is a service which offers electronic delivery of articles and book chapters to a server where the requestor can then access them via their ILL/DDS account.
 MaxExpress is available to faculty, librarians, administrators, staff, visiting lecturers, graduate students, and students with disabilities.

 Library Instruction or Orientation

 Reference Services offers library orientation and instruction.
 Meeting are arranged by contacting the Reference Desk or by submitting a Research Consultation Request Form.
 Meetings can take up to an hour, so please plan accordingly.

-A PC with adaptive technology is on the first floor of the library across from L113.
-Specialized software includes Dragon Naturally Speaking for Windows, Jaws Zoom Text, and Kurzweill 3000.
+Two PCs with adaptive technologies are on the first floor of the library across from L113.
+Specialized software i Zoom Text 2019 and Kurzweill 3000.

-There is one designated wheel chair accessible computer station near the reference desk (Most other stations are also wheel chair accessible.
+There is also one designated wheel chair accessible computer station near the reference desk (Most other stations are also wheel chair accessible.)